This fact sheet contains an update.

 What is a clean slate?

 - A clean slate allows minor nonviolent cases to be automatically sealed after time has passed without subsequent conviction of a felony or a misdemeanor.
 This means they are only available to law enforcement, but not the public.
 For misdemeanors, that period is 10 years.
-For summary offenses, it is 5 years.
-For arrests that did not result in a conviction, there is no waiting period.
+For arrests that did not result in a conviction, there is no waiting period apart from processing time.*

 - A clean slate is an agreement with the person with the criminal record.
 If you remain crime-free for the required period of time, your case will be sealed.
 No petition for sealing or court order is needed.